Common Types of Nursing Home Abuse

 Nursing home residents who wander and elope frequently suffer from dementia and other cognitive impairments.
 These impairments not only lead them to wander, but make it difficult or impossible for them to take care of themselves and find their way back home as well.
 This is why it is so critical for nursing homes to protect their residents who may be at risk for wandering or elopement.

-At Bottaro Law, our attorneys help nursing home residents and family members who have experienced losses due to wandering and elopement from nursing homes in Massachusetts and Rhode Island.
+At the Bottaro Law Firm, LLC, our attorneys help nursing home residents and family members who have experienced losses due to wandering and elopement from nursing homes in Massachusetts and Rhode Island.
 These are what the medical ministry calls “never events.”
 Like bedsores and other nursing home injuries, with proper care and supervision, wandering and elopement should never be allowed to happen.

 While wandering and elopement are often discussed together, they are two distinct issues that can arise from inadequate nursing home care.